mcquo011/HTML-CSS-Git-Challenge/README.md

-# Module 1 Challenge
+# HTML CSS GIT Module 1 Challenge
 # Helping Horiseon

-Horiseon is an app to help optimize your website applications.
+Horiseon is a site to help optimize your website applications.

 ## Installation